-We’ve released an update to our Simple Security Firewall to easily block XML-RPC brute force login attacks.
+We’ve released an update to our Shield Security to easily block XML-RPC brute force login attacks.

 You wont need to edit your .htaccess or write any code.
 With our plugin you just turn on an option that uses WordPress to disable XML-RPC login.

 How to block brute force login attacks over XML-RPC

 This new option is found in v4.12.0 and above.
 If you haven’t already, please ensure you’re running the latest version of the plugin.